 The Minister of Finance: My hon.
 Friend would be happy, perhaps, to hear that we pay interest on what we have actually received from the International Bank or from any lender.
-Although we singed an agreement to raise f{10} million loan, we would have been stupid to accept the whole amount at the same time on which we would be paying interest.
+Although we singed an agreement to raise £10 million loan, we would have been stupid to accept the whole amount at the same time on which we would be paying interest.
 But what we do is that what we draw is what we pay interest on.

-Mr President : The explanation is in terms with what the hon.
+Mr President: The explanation is in terms with what the hon.
 Minister had said.

-Senator Lagunju : Mr President, I thank the Minister for the explanation he has made.
+Senator Lagunju: Mr President, I thank the Minister for the explanation he has made.
 These are the few observations I have to make.

-Senator S. B. Okin : Mr President, Senators have spoken on what I previously had in mind to say, but the Minister of Finance has reduced my debate down to five per cent.
+Senator S. B. Okin: Mr President, Senators have spoken on what I previously had in mind to say, but the Minister of Finance has reduced my debate down to five per cent.

 It is easy for the Government to raise external loans, but the method of spending the money very wisely is very hard.
-I should suggest to the Government that when working out the project priorities must be given to the revenue earning project, because when we spend money on capital work we should not forget that provision must be made for the recurrent expenditure by taking these loans.
-We have so many gigantic projects, but we should not forget to make provisions for the recurrent expenditure.
+I should suggest to the Government that when working recurrent expenditure.